shirongzheng/Online-Restaurant-Ordering-System/README.md

 # Online Restaurant Ordering System
 This is the restaurant ordering simulator, which develope based on the JAVA language.
-I suggest you use the mySQL workbench to import my database.
+I suggest you to use the mySQL Workbench to import my database.
 Those below show the simple and basic features of simulator.

 # Customer Login